 Findings presented by medical researchers with the University of Toronto Department of Nutritional Sciences, and St. Michael’s Hospital, suggest that if eaten daily, a small amount of tree nuts could ward-off certain serious health conditions, including type 2 diabetes .
 By investigating the effects of a relatively nut-rich diet in patients who have type 2 diabetes, Dr. David Jenkins, lead author of the Canadian study, and his colleagues, were able to document measurable improvements in both glycemic and serum lipid control.
 Both standard indicators used to gauge day-to-day blood serum level status in diabetic patients.

 Dr. Jenkins and his colleagues initially divided the diabetic patient's recruiter for the investigation into three test groups.
 The first group was fed a mixture of tree nuts, including walnuts, almonds, pecans, pistachios, cashews, macadamia, and hazelnuts.
 The second group was given a combination of nuts and normal, baked breakfast muffins.
 The third group of participants, which acted as the study’s comparison control sample, received only muffins.

 Why is eating nuts beneficial?

-Participants in both the “nuts only” and “nuts and muffins” test groups showed showed significantly healthier blood serum levels than their “muffin only” counterparts.
-Results observed in the “nuts only” group however showed the most improvement.
+Participants in both the “nuts only” and “nuts and muffins” test groups showed significantly healthier blood serum levels than their “muffin only” counterparts.
+Results observed in the “nuts only” group, however, showed the most improvement.
 This strongly suggests that reducing carbohydrate intake continues to play an equally important role in the regulation of blood serum balance in individuals living with diabetes, regardless of nut consumption.